-He has contributed to a number of journals and edited collections on topics ranging from the radical politics of How to Train Your Dragon through to feminism in cult film, including the Amazon best-selling Silent Women: Pioneers of Cinema, and has presented film commentary materials for a number of home entertainment distributors.
-He has also judged film festival competitions including the Melies and assisted in the organisation of arts events including FrightFest.
+He contributed to a number of journals and edited collections on topics ranging from the radical politics of How to Train Your Dragon through to feminism in cult film, including the Amazon best-selling Silent Women: Pioneers of Cinema, and presented film commentary materials for a number of home entertainment distributors.
+He also judged film festival competitions including the Melies and assisted in the organisation of arts events including FrightFest.

 - PhD in Drama, University of Hull, 2009

 - Post Graduate Research Certificate, University of Hull, 2009

 - B.A.
 English, The University of York, 2000

 - Allbright, C. 2019.
 Stephen King’s IT: Culture and the Clown (anticipated title).
 Forthcoming from McFarland and Co.
 (In progress)

 - Oughton, K. C. 2016.
 ‘When the woman shoots: ladies behind the silent film camera.’ in Bridges, M. and Robson, C. (eds.)
 2015.
 Silent Women: Pioneers of Cinema.
 London: Supernova Books.

 - Oughton, K. C. 2015.
 ‘Subversive Cinema: Cult Film and the rise of Film Fan Communities.’
 In Gillieron.
 R. and Robson, C. (eds.)
 2015.
 Counterculture UK: A Celebration.
 London: Supernova Books.

 - Oughton, K. 2014.
 ‘Downey Junior: Gender and Violence.’ in MacDonald, E. (ed.)
 (2014).
 Robert Downey Jr., From Brat to Icon.’
 Jefferson: McFarland Press.
 P. 75 – 85.